Moral suasion: Pure moral suasion

 Moral suasion has been applied in many different fields.
 In early educational thought, it was often paired against corporal punishment as a means of achieving school discipline.
 Similarly, in parenting, writers from the 19th century through Benjamin Spock have advocated the use of moral suasion with children as an alternative to physical violence.
-In politics, moral suasion has frequently been employed by movements for social change, but its effectiveness has varied widely.
+In politics, moral suasion has frequently been employed by charities and movements for social change, but its effectiveness has varied widely.

 Examples

 Temperance movement

 In the temperance movement of the 18th and the early 19th centuries in Britain and North America, moral suasion was initially a key part of the strategy for reducing the prevalence of alcohol in society.
 As the movement began to face the limitations of the strategy in the late 19th century, its members turned to legal coercion, which led to the rise of prohibitionism.

-US Civil Rights Movement
+US civil rights movement

-In the US Civil Rights Movement in the 20th century, moral suasion was one of three major prongs of the movement, the others being legal action and collective nonviolent protest.
+In the civil rights movement in the 20th century, moral suasion was one of three major prongs of the movement, the others being legal action and collective nonviolent protest.
 After initial victories, the nonviolent strategy began to struggle in the 1960s and largely ended by the assassination of Martin Luther King Jr.